Kiranhashmi/Library-Management-System/README.md

 Secure Error Handling:

 Custom error pages for 404 (Page Not Found) and 500 (Internal Server Error) prevent leakage of sensitive information like stack traces.
-Generic error messages are used in production to avoid exposing system details.
+Generic error messages are used to avoid exposing system details.

 Secure Input Handling: